 Ellie is right.
 Coping with the pandemic is a long-term proposition.
-Business and marketing models must reflect the long-term thinking that mirrors the potential duration of the crisis and respond to it accordingly.
+Business and marketing models must reflect the long-term thinking that mirrors the potential duration of the fear associated with COVID-19 and respond to it accordingly.
 Business continuity and consistency are paramount, and the research is clear: those who continue to market emerge stronger and better-positioned than their “wait-it-out” competitors.

 Additionally, prospects are still in need of senior living services.
 Adult children and other caregivers are just as concerned about their parents’ wellbeing and finding the best care possible as they ever were.
 Maintaining a direct mail connection with them nurtures the prospect relationship, laying the all-important groundwork for making the move to a senior living community when the time is right.

 Postcards and small brochures have long been the bread and butter of senior living direct mail marketing because of their high ROI.
 And this is still the case.
 But the pandemic means making direct mail marketing COVID-smart and better coordinated: